Request Tracker

-Request Tracker for Incident Response (RTIR) is a special distribution of RT to fulfill the specific needs of CERT teams.
 It was initially developed in cooperation with JANET-CERT, and in 2006 was upgraded and expanded with joint funding from nine Computer Security Incident Response Teams (CSIRTs) in Europe.

 Technology

 RT is written in Perl and runs on the Apache and lighttpd web servers using mod_perl or FastCGI with data stored in either MySQL, PostgreSQL, Oracle or SQLite.
 It is possible to extend the RT interface using plug-ins written in Perl.

 History

 Jesse Vincent, while enrolled at Wesleyan University in 1994, worked for Wesleyan's computing help desk and was responsible for improving the help desk and residential networking software infrastructure.
 This task included setting up a ticketing system for the help desk.
 Initially he set up a Linux server to run "req", but later he identified that the command line interface was limiting usage.
 Over the next two years he created and maintained WebReq, a web based interface for req written in Perl.
 Eventually the req portions were removed and what was left became RT version 1.0.
 A complete rewrite occurred for RT version 2.0 when Jesse started to work on RT full-time in 2001 and founded Best Practical Solutions.
 RT was used by Perl's CPAN, but because of declining use, a sunset date of March 1, 2021, was announced at the Perl NOC on December 4, 2020. rt.cpan.org will sunset on March 1st, 2021.
 Following a pushback from the developer community, a company was contracted to take over the hosting. rt.cpan.org to remain online.